 You can say that again!

-Now that you know the basics of Italian pronunciation, you’ll be able to read any word and you'll know how to say it yourself.
+Now that you know the basics of Italian pronunciation, you’ll be able to read any word and know how to say it.
 With practice, sounds that don’t exist in English will become second nature to you, and you’ll be speaking Italian with confidence!